-33 Celebs You Won’t Recognize from Their Yearbook Photos
+36 Celebs You Won't Recognize from Their Yearbook Photos

 The actress graduated from Patrick Henry High School, where she studied drama, in 1975.

-Clarkson was already well into her life as a singer by the time this photo was taken — by the time she was 10 or 11 years old, she told Reader's Digest, she had written her first song.
+Clarkson was already well into her life as a singer when this photo was taken — by the time she was 10 or 11 years old, she told Reader’s Digest, she had written her first song.

 Ryder graduated from California’s Petaluma high school with an impressive 4.0 GPA.